Life at № 42 by E.M. Coutinho

 The great dancer Tamara Tchinarova died two days ago.
 She was the first wife of actor Peter Finch (remember Network?)
 It was all very peaceful.
-She went to bed Thursday night and didn’t wake up Friday morning.
+She was up one day, gone the next.
 She had a most extraordinary early life, middle life and later life – detailed in her book Dancing into the Unknown.
-It’s not everyone who has their husband stolen by Vivien Leigh, right?
+It’s not everyone who has their husband stolen by Vivien Leigh.
 She had exceptional presence, even after her mind started to wander.

 There’s a new film that’s just come out with Annette Bening & Jamie Bell.
 It’s called Film Stars Don’t Die in Liverpool, based on Peter Turner’s memoir of the same name.
 A Guardian critic gave it 4 out of 5 stars yesterday.
 It’s a very interesting story about an exceedingly unlikely match (Hollywood star Gloria Grahame, as in It’s a Wonderful Life + Peter).
 Neither the book nor the film get into it (which is a shame) but Peter is gay.
 He says bisexual, but I’d say Birdcage 😀 He and Mike met at the Glasgow Citizens which was the first theatre company Mike joined after university.
 In any event I hope the film is a huge success and that the revival of the book goes just as well.
 Peter is charming, as is his partner, Yannick.
 That’s the one who, after me being the young pretty one in the group for many years, arrived to dethrone me.
 Taller, younger, prettier and nicer.
 My consolation is people like that usually die young, and people like me live forever.
 I’m kidding.
 That doesn’t console me.